-I have been welcomed by guides in other countries with a variety of opening gamuts but never with the one I hate the most.
+“We have a change in plan.”
+Our guide, Roxy declared.
+I have been welcomed by guides in other countries with a variety of opening gamut but never with the one I hate the most.

 “Executive orders.”
-She said.
-“The President of Guatemala is holding a 13 Bak’tun ceremony at Central Plaza in Tikal.
-As is always the case in this region, the park officials are behind schedule.
-Tikal is closed for public today.”
-I continued to protest vehemently.She shrugged the you-don’t-argue-with-Guatemalan-authority shrug.
+She explained, accompanied with a you-don’t-argue-with-Guatemalan-authority shrug “The President of Guatemala is holding a 13 b’ak’tun ceremony at Central Plaza in Tikal.
+As is usually case in this region, the park officials are behind schedule.
+Tikal is closed for public today.
+Instead let me take you to the oldest known Mayan observatory at Uaxactun.”
+She pronounced it as wah-shak-tun.

 Roxy was piloting a Honda pickup with two-row cabin.
-It was just 10 o’clock but the heat was already palpable.
-Cool drafts of conditioned air escaped from the lowered window of the pickup.
-My eleven year old dived into the backseat without arguing.
-That cut down my options.
-Was I fussing unnecessarily?
+It was just 10 o’clock in the morning but the heat was already palpable.
+Cool drafts of conditioned air escaped the lowered window of the pickup.
+Without an argument, my eleven year old dived into the backseat That cut down my options.
+I slid into the passenger seat.
+There was no point fussing.
 After all it was 20th December 2012.
-If the media has their way, there would be no tomorrow.
+If the naysayers has their way, there would be no tomorrow.

 * * *